Kinga-AI/inzwa/README.md

-# 🎙️ Inzwa - Real-Time Shona Voice Assistant 🇿🇼
+# 🎙️ Izwi - Real-Time Shona Voice Assistant 🇿🇼

-*"Hey Inzwa-ka, zviri sei?"*

-**Inzwa** ("Listen" in Shona) is a state-of-the-art, open-source, real-time speech-to-speech AI assistant that speaks fluent Shona.
+*Izwi* ("Voice" in Shona) is a state-of-the-art, open-source, real-time speech-to-speech AI assistant that speaks fluent Shona.
 Built with cutting-edge ML models and optimized for ultra-low latency (<1s end-to-end), it enables natural voice conversations in Shona for millions of native speakers worldwide.

 ---